Pingbox/Ama.fans.ens-contracts/contracts/README.md

         ```
     Use the OwnerAccount
-3. Add a controller on the registrar contract for the OwnerAccount.
-The controller will be the account who will take actions on the behalf of the owner of
-the domain and obviously the contract owner.

     ```
-		await registrar.addController(controllerAccount, {from: ownerAccount});
+3. Add a subnode owner on the ENS contract, this will make the registrar contract the owner of the .amafans domain on the ens contract.
+   Use labelhash of the amafans for this. this is saying that the root node is 0x0 and the subnode is sha3(amafans).
+This has to be called from the address who deployed ens registry contract.  this also sets the owner of the amafans as the Baseregistrar.
+   All actions for creating subdomains on .amafans has to called by baseregistrar function.

     ```
-4. Add a subnode owner on the ENS contract, this will make the registrar contract the owner of the .amafans domain on the ens contract.
-   Use labelhash of the amafans for this.

-    ```
 		await ens.setSubnodeOwner('0x0', sha3('amafans'), registrar.address);
     ```

-5. Check if the ens contract is showing the right owner for the _node which is the output of this function
+3. Testing the deployed contracts
+    - #### First you need to add a controller to Baseregister so that address can create a new subdomain on amafans.
+            So, the address who deployed the Baseregistrar must call addController with another address2 lets call it address_2(will create subdomain):

             ```
+                await registrar.addController(controllerAccount, {from: ownerAccount});
+            ```
+            after this address_2 can call register function on the BaseRegistrar and a subdomain on ENS will be created.
+    - #### lets create a new subdomain test.amafans.
+            ```

-    function rootNode(bytes32 _label) external pure returns(bytes32){
+            function getNodeHash(string memory _label) external pure returns (bytes32,bytes32,uint256){
-        bytes32 zeroBytes = 0x0;
+                bytes32 label = keccak256(bytes(_label));
-        return keccak256(abi.encodePacked(zeroBytes, _label));
+                uint256 tokenId = uint256(label);
+                return (label, keccak256(abi.encodePacked(BASENODE, label)), tokenId);

             }
+            BASENODE is namehash of AMAFans.
             ```
-    In case of amafans basenode, you should check 0x2c36ca5c2f315c648f49b490565ed094e37a6e8d230039597a7827db6fbea638 (output of the above function if
-        you put _label as 0x22eefbbc1c0b5e5abcfa458ff05bb36637914d1b055acf7c62a6a93c2210e8c6 i.e labelhash of amafans.
-    with this value you should call recordExists function on the ensContract and the output should be true.

-    Also, call function owner on ENS with this value and it should output the address of the BaseregistrarImplementation contract address.
+            tokenId(testtest) = 67435640317129182582718462181570828843921522365924705664471817704192171889286
+            owner = "0x0000000000000000000000000000000000000001"
+            duration = 31536000
+            Call register from address_2
+    - #### lets check on ENSRegistry if this subdomain has been created or not. use getNodeHash function with input as "testtest" and use this ```keccak256(abi.encodePacked(BASENODE, label))``` to ge the nodehash.
+With this nodeHash call recordExists and you will seee the owner as same as above.

-6. Deploy PublicResolver with ENSRegistry contract address and WRAPPERADDRESS = 0x0000000000000000000000000000000000000000.
+5. Deploy PublicResolver with ENSRegistry contract address and WRAPPERADDRESS = 0x0000000000000000000000000000000000000000.
 7. Call setResolver on the BaseregistrarImplementation with the owner of amafans node or its controller.
 8. Deploy AMAENSCLient.sol with the BaseregistrarImplementation address, PublicResolver address and duration of your liking.

 9. Add a controller (addController) on the BaseregistrarImplementation contract with AMAENSCLient contract address as an input, which means that
 AMAENSCLient contract can take actions on behalf of the BaseregistrarImplementation contract.
+This is required because before this only baseregistrar could create subdomains for amafans on ENSregistry contract.

-10. setController function has to be called on the AMAENSCLient contract with operator as the address which will actually call the
-registerNode function. for example, If we deployed the AMAENSCLient contract with rootAcccount, then setController has to be called
-from this rootAccount and the operator will the be the address which will call the register function on the contract.
+10. setController function has to be called on the AMAENSCLient contract with operator as the address which will actually call the registerNode function. for example, If we deployed the AMAENSCLient contract with rootAcccount, then setController has to be called from this rootAccount and the operator will the be the address which will call the register function on the contract.
 10. The call registerNode function on the AMAENSCLient contract with the name and the owner (Only owner of the contract can call the same).
-Call function setApprovalForAll on the AMAENSCLient contract with the address of the AMACLient contract address in eth_contracts repository.
+11. Call function setApprovalForAll on the AMAENSCLient contract with the address of the AMACLCLient contract address in core_contracts repository.

 11.The resolver will the default publicResolver.